Tatum, Brown each score 35, Celtics beat 76ers 126-117

 AP Sports Writer

+BOSTON (AP) — A scandal off the court cast a shadow over the Boston Celtics entering the preseason.

+On the court, they opened the regular season looking like a team still very much capable of contending for a championship.

-BOSTON (AP) — Jayson Tatum and Jaylen Brown each scored 35 points and the Boston Celtics beat the Philadelphia 76ers 126-117 on Tuesday night in the opening game of the NBA regular season.
+Jayson Tatum and Jaylen Brown each scored 35 points and the Celtics beat the Philadelphia 76ers 126-117 on Tuesday night in the NBA’s season opener.

-Malcolm Brogdon added 16 points and Grant Williams finished with 15 as the defending Eastern Conference champions gave interim coach Joe Mazzulla a victory in his debut.
+Malcolm Brogdon added 16 points and Grant Williams finished with 15 as the defending Eastern Conference champions gave interim coach Joe Mazzulla a victory in his debut on a night the team honored the legacy of Bill Russell.

+“It was just unique and special,” Brown said.
+“It feels a little bit better knowing who we were playing and who we were playing for.”

 Mazzulla has been tasked with leading the team after Ime Udoka was suspended for the season following an investigation by a law firm that found he committed multiple violations of team policies.